Skip to contents

 lfc_threshold

 Minimum absolute log2 fold change required to classify a gene as differentially expressed.
+A threshold of 1 means a gene must be at least 2× more (or less) abundant in IP vs. input.
 Default is 1.

 fdr_threshold

-Maximum FDR (or adjusted p-value) allowed to classify a gene as differentially expressed.
+Maximum FDR (false discovery rate — the expected proportion of significant findings that are false alarms, adjusted for multiple testing) allowed to classify a gene as differentially expressed.
 Default is 0.05.

 test_method

-• "QLF" – edgeR quasi-likelihood F-test via glmQLFit + glmQLFTest.
-TMM normalisation is applied internally; norm.method is not applicable.
+• "QLF" — edgeR quasi-likelihood F-test (glmQLFit + glmQLFTest).
 More conservative than "LRT".
+TMM normalisation applied internally; norm.method ignored.

-• "deseq" – DESeq2 pipeline with a multi-factor design (~ block + fraction).
-Median of ratios normalisation is applied internally by DESeq(); norm.method is not applicable.
-Results obtained via results(dds, name = "fraction_IP_vs_INPUT"). logFC is MLE by default; use shrink.lfc = TRUE for shrunken estimates.
+• "deseq" — DESeq2 pipeline (~ block + fraction).
+Median-of-ratios normalisation applied internally; norm.method ignored. logFC is MLE by default; use shrink.lfc = TRUE for publication-ready estimates.

-• "voom" – limma-voom pipeline with a paired design (~ fraction + block) and empirical Bayes moderation via lmFit + eBayes + topTable.
-Log2-CPM transformation and voom precision weights are applied internally; norm.method is not applicable.
+• "voom" — limma-voom pipeline (~ fraction + block) with empirical Bayes moderation (lmFit + eBayes + topTable).
+Log2-CPM transformation and precision weights applied internally; norm.method ignored.

-• "paired.ttest" – per-gene paired t-test between IP and INPUT values across replicates, following Tan et al. (2016).
-The count scale is controlled by norm.method (default "CPM"; Tan et al. used "RPKM").
-Best suited for n = 3 replicates.
-P-values adjusted with BH.
+• "paired.ttest" — per-gene paired t-test (IP vs. INPUT across replicates).
+Best for n = 3 replicates.
+Count scale set by norm.method (default "CPM"; Tan et al. 2016 used "RPKM").
+P-values adjusted with Benjamini-Hochberg (BH).

-• "unpaired.ttest" – per-gene Welch unpaired t-test comparing log2(FE) values between two treatment groups.
-The count scale is controlled by norm.method (default "CPM").
-Requires exactly two treatments; use treatment_name and control_name to specify which group is which.
+• "unpaired.ttest" — per-gene Welch t-test comparing log2(IP/INPUT) between two treatment groups.
+Count scale set by norm.method.
+Requires exactly two treatments (set via treatment_name and control_name).

 norm.method

-Count normalisation method used by the t-test branches ("paired.ttest" and "unpaired.ttest").
-Ignored for "LRT", "QLF", "voom", and "deseq", which each handle normalisation internally (a message is shown if you explicitly supply norm.method for those methods).
+Count normalisation method used only by the t-test branches ("paired.ttest" and "unpaired.ttest").
+Ignored for "LRT", "QLF", "voom", and "deseq", which each handle normalisation internally (a message is shown if you set this for those methods).
+The goal of normalisation is to make counts comparable across samples by accounting for differences in sequencing depth and library composition.
 Default is "CPM".
 One of:

-• "RPKM" – reads per kilobase per million: CPM further divided by gene length in kilobases, via edgeR::rpkm().
+• "RPKM" — CPM divided by gene length in kilobases, via edgeR::rpkm().
 Requires gene.length.
-Suitable for within-sample comparisons between genes (the scale used by Tan et al. 2016 for PhosphoTRAP).
-Not recommended for between-sample comparisons.
+This was the scale used by Tan et al. 2016 for PhosphoTRAP.
+Useful for within-sample comparisons between genes of different lengths, but not recommended for between-sample comparisons.

-• "none" – no normalisation is applied; the count matrix is used as supplied.
-Intended for pre-normalised matrices (e.g., TPM, FPKM, or any user-normalised values) where an additional normalisation step would be redundant or distorting.
+• "none" — no normalisation; the count matrix is used as supplied.
+For pre-normalised inputs (e.g., TPM, FPKM) where an additional normalisation step would be redundant.

 gene.length